 On my podcast, I have used the microphones mentioned.
-But, I quickly upgraded to the Heil PR 40 followed by the Shure SM7B I currently use.
+But, I quickly upgraded to the Heil PR 40 followed by the Shure SM7B I currently use (commissions earned).
 Both mics are lovely.
 They now cost around $400 new on Amazon.

 But with microphones with better sound quality comes the need for an interface between the mic and your computer.
 These microphones don’t have a USB connection, but the interface does.

 You’d need to plug one or more mics into the interface, then plug the interface into your computer using a USB cable.
 The microphone interface I’ve enjoyed using is the Scarlet 2i2 from